 Once you have arrived, please contact us immediately if you think you may be experiencing covid19 symptoms.

 Welcome information and appliance instructions, we have included further down this page which includes links to all the usual welcome information normally included in our welcome folder.
 Such as how to operate the heating and the code for the wifi.

 Cleaning, the property will be cleaned and disinfected throughout prior to your arrival.
 Please do bring with you any cleaning and sanitising products you would like to use whilst you are staying.

 Other precautions, we have been advised to take out items such as toys and books to lessen the risk of cross contamination so unfortunately these items will no longer be available to guests at this time.

 Bedding: We have been advised that all guests must strip their own bedding to reduce the contact we need to have with the bedding.
-Please strip off all the bedding, pillow and mattress protectors and place alongside any towels used in the laundry baskets provided.
+Please strip off all the bedding apart from the pillow and mattress protectors and place alongside any towels used in the laundry baskets provided.